The Ghost Breaker (1914 film): Release

 The film was released in Wellington, New Zealand, on December 19, 1915, where it followed a week-long run of Fanchon the Cricket.

 Reception

-After the release of The Ghost Breaker, the film was met with mostly positive reviews, with audiences finding movie witty and thrilling.
+After the release of The Ghost Breaker, the film was met with mostly positive reviews, with audiences finding the movie witty and thrilling.
 Many critics praised H.B.
 Warner's portrayal of the character Warren Jarvis, so much so that his named was often used in promotions for the film.